November 7, 2024

 Knowledge is again distinguishable from “reason to believe”.
 A person is supposed to know a thing where there is a direct appeal to his senses, whereas “reason to believe” means sufficient cause to believe a thing but not otherwise.
 If A comes to B at night under suspicious circumstances and offers to sell a valuable watch for Rs. twenty only, B may not know that the watch is stolen, but he has sufficient reason to believe that the watch might be stolen, as is evident from the low price demanded.

-Mens rea
+Men rea

-The Supreme Court on more than one occasions has reiterated that unless a statute either clearly or by necessary implication rules out mens rea as a constituent part of a crime, a person should not be found guilty of an offence, if he has not a guilty mind.
+The Supreme Court on more than one occasions has reiterated that unless a statute either clearly or by necessary implication rules out men rea as a constituent part of a crime, a person should not be found guilty of an offence, if he has not a guilty mind.

 Thus, in exceptional cases a person may be convicted of an offence independently of any wrongful intent or culpable negligence.
 Such offences are termed as offences of strict liability or absolute liability.
-In such a case it is no defence to an accused that he honestly believed on reasonable grounds and in good faith in the existence of facts which would have rendered his conduct innocent.
+In such a case it is no defense to an accused that he honestly believed on reasonable grounds and in good faith in the existence of facts which would have rendered his conduct innocent.

 Crimes of strict liability

-(i) Statutory offences of abduction, kidnapping, rape and offences against the State and army, etc.;
+(i) Statutory offences of abduction, kidnapping, rape and offences against the State and army, etc.

-(ii) Cases of public nuisance, libel and contempt of court, etc.;
+(ii) Cases of public nuisance, libel and contempt of court, etc.

-(iii) Offences created by statutes that are regulatory in nature, in which although the proceedings are criminal, it is really a mode of enforcing a civil right, for example, cases of violation of municipal laws, town planning laws, and traffic regulations, etc.;
+(iii) Offences created by statutes that are regulatory in nature, in which although the proceedings are criminal, it is really a mode of enforcing a civil right, for example, cases of violation of municipal laws, town planning laws, and traffic regulations, etc.

 (iv) Public welfare offences which include socio-economic offences relating to food, drugs, weights and measures, hoarding and black marketing, licensing, revenue, environment pollution and custom offences, etc. Such offences are basically quasi-criminal in nature.